Multiscale-Instruments/Gxsm4/README.md

 ## FYI:
 ----
 I disabled warning messages in configure.ac (CFLAG -w) to not get flooded by a silly issue I cannot fix and added -fpermissive.
-This is needed as I get an error by the C++ compiler per default now when I xor  GTK_FLAGS  like A | B ... as this foces a typ conversion to int...
+This is needed as I get an error by the C++ compiler per default now when I xor  GTK_FLAGS  like A | B ... as this forces a typ conversion to int...
 Oh well some crap.

-much more ... to be figured out ans tested ....
+much more ... to be figured out and tested ....

 ## 4. How to report bugs